 Pickett Park

 After lunch we made a quick stop at Pickett Park.
-This small but pretty park extends out into the waterway via a wooden boardwalk.
-It’s a great place for birding, finishing or walking off lunch.
+This small but pretty park extended out into the waterway via a wooden boardwalk.
+It was a great place for bird watching and walking off lunch.

 Charles Pinckney National Historic Site